Threadstone-Wiki/Threadstone-Wiki/pages/chunk/savestate.md

 This savestates the adjacent chunk, without requiring any blocks to be in that chunk in the beginning.
 The other two white shulker boxes stay with the contraption to savestate the contraption itself and make it infinitely reusable.

-These kinds of automatic savestate contraptions for unpopulated chunks were invented by 0x in collaboration with members of the Prototech server: https://www.youtube.com/@xeeebee
+These kinds of automatic savestate contraptions for unpopulated chunks were invented by [0x](https://www.youtube.com/@xeeebee) in collaboration with members of the Prototech server.

-The specific design shown above is by PrgmTrouble: https://www.youtube.com/@prgmTrouble
+The specific design shown above is by [PrgmTrouble](https://www.youtube.com/@prgmTrouble)

 Litematic is [here](../../resources/itt_and_permaloader_safe_savestate.litematic)